Orbifold techniques in degeneration formulas: Introduction

 \subsection{Acknowledgements}

 This work was initiated during a joint visit at the University of Nice.
-The program was further developed in two visits at the MFO, Oberwolfach, and a program at the de Giorgi Center, Pisa.
+The program was further developed in countless visits at the MFO, Oberwolfach, and a program at the de Giorgi Center, Pisa.
 It was finalized at a program in MSRI, which provided time and immediate interaction with numerous colleagues.
 We heartily thank Angelo Vistoli for numerous comments as the project evolved, and Martin Olsson who jump-started our understanding of logarithmic structures.
 Our indebtendness to Jun Li is evident throughout the paper.
-We also thank Tom Bridgeland, Charles Cadman, Brian Conrad, Bumsig Kim, Joseph Lipman, Amnon Ne'eman, Ravi Vakil and Jonathan Wise for helpful discussions.
+We also thank Tom Bridgeland, Charles Cadman, \ChDan{Bohui Chen}, Brian Conrad, Bumsig Kim, Joseph Lipman, Amnon Ne'eman, Ravi Vakil, Jonathan Wise and Aleksey Zinger for helpful discussions.